Create a Website Account - Manage notification subscriptions, save form progress and more.

 *It should be noted that some condominium and neighborhood associations may have additional regulations.

+The carts were initially provided at no cost to residents in fall 2015 and came with a 10-year warranty.
+After 10 years, if a replacement cart is needed due to wear and tear, it will cost $55 for a 96-gallon cart, $50 for a 64-gallon cart and $45 for a 32-gallon cart.
+The replacement carts will also come with a 10-year warranty.
 It's important to note that if a qualifying resident requested a smaller cart in fall 2015 and decide at a later date that the larger cart size is needed, the 96-gallon cart will cost the resident $50.

 There are a number of bike parking option in the downtown.

 Eligible citizens may become registered to vote in a variety of ways, at any time through Election Day.
 Individuals who register to vote within the 14-day period immediately preceding an election must appear in person at their city or township clerk’s office and provide proof of residency.
 To get started, fill out the Voter Registration Application (PDF).

 Individuals who register to vote within the 14-day period immediately preceding an election must appear in person at their city or township clerk’s office and provide proof of residency.

 Individuals using any other method must register to vote at least 15 days before Election Day and are not required to provide proof of residency.
 Other methods of registration include an application obtained at one of the following locations: